-Today's automotive technicians need a high level of skill and knowledge to diagnose and service increasingly complex systems.
-The evolution from yesterday’s mechanic to a skilled technician requires that today’s technicians are competent with highly sophisticated systems as well as with the traditional mechanical areas.
-Automotive Technology is a state-of-the-art, two-year program combining classroom and practical training with paid, on-the-job co-op experience leading to an Associate Degree.
-Curriculums designed to meet an individual student's area of interest include a comprehensive path covering Asian, European, and domestic makes.
-Additionally, Chrysler MCAP (Mopar Career Automotive Program) specialized curriculum focuses on manufacturer-specific products and provides manufacturer technician training certification.
+Today’s automotive technicians need high-level skills and knowledge to diagnose and service increasingly complex systems.
+The evolution from yesterday’s mechanic to a skilled technician requires that today’s technicians are competent with highly sophisticated systems, as well as with the traditional mechanical areas.
+Manchester Community College is constantly striving to update and upgrade our program to meet technical, manufacturer and dealer needs.

-Students in the Audi Education Partnership pathway participate in courses that focus on Audi-specific systems, products and training, as well as Audi technician certification.
-Start by completing your MCC AAS degree and Audi online training, earn status as a maintenance and light repair technician, and become eligible for the Audi Academy Fast Track program.
+- Audi Education Partnership works with Audi of America and Audi dealers.
+Students participate in courses that focus on Audi-specific systems, products and training, as well as Audi technician certification.
+Start by completing your MCC A.A.S. degree and Audi online training, earn status as a maintenance and light repair technician, and become eligible for the Audi Academy Fast Track program.
 Build the foundation to become a Master Guild Audi Technician.

 The Automotive Technology Program provides a strong foundation for a successful and financially rewarding career in a very complex field.

-MCC's partnerships with Chrysler, local dealerships, and independent businesses provide exceptional training which leads to an Associate Degree and an invaluable opportunity for full-time employment.
+MCC’s partnerships with Chrysler, other local dealerships and independent businesses provide exceptional training which leads to an Associate degree and an invaluable opportunity for full-time employment.

 In addition to the college-wide admissions requirements, the following requirements apply to both the degree and the certificate programs:

-- Must possess a valid driver's license and have a driving record that meets industry insurability standards.
+- A valid driver’s license and have a driving record that meets industry insurability standards (Copy of driving record is required for admission)

-- Must have college assessment results that indicate that placement into College Composition (ENGL110M) and college math (100 level or higher).
+- College assessment results that indicate that placement into College Composition (ENGL110M) and college math (100 level or higher).

 Students should also be aware of the following technical standards when applying to the degree or certificate programs: